The Vintners' Foundation

 The Company also now seeks to support fewer charities but to a greater extent, with larger grants and over a longer period of time, i.e. two or three years or more.
 This allows continuity – something which is especially important to smaller charities as they make their long-term plans.
 We tend to look more favourably on smaller, local charities, which often struggle to find support, rather than on those which are larger, well-known, nationally focused and therefore generally better supported.

 Additionally, the charities selected will be able to offer opportunities for members of the Vintners’ Company to become involved and assist as part-time volunteers.
-This can be anything from providing general assistance to being a trustee, or providing expert assistance in a specialist field such as marketing, legal advice or accountancy.
+This can be anything from providing general assistance to being a trustee.
+On occasion, a member of the Company may be able to provide expert assistance in a specialist field however, this cannot be guaranteed and should not be expected.

 More details of the current selected charities may be found in the ‘GRANTS & SUPPORT’ section.